Transformation of Work in the Digital Era

 The total price of the course will be invoiced after the registration deadline.

 The price is subject to minor changes.

-The development of digital technology will transform work in many ways; it will have profound effects on business, work and everyday life by creating new opportunities for innovations, smart ways of working and general augmentation of people’s physical, mental and collaborative capacities.
-Making use of new digitized opportunities requires profound…
+The development of digital technology will transform work in many ways.
+It will have profound effects on business, work and everyday life by creating new opportunities for innovations, smart ways of working and general augmentation of people’s physical, mental and collaborative capacities.
+Making use of new digitalized opportunities requires profound…

-The development of digital technology will transform work in many ways; it will have profound effects on business, work and everyday life by creating new opportunities for innovations, smart ways of working and general augmentation of people’s physical, mental and collaborative capacities.
-Making use of new digitized opportunities requires profound understanding of complex socio-technical system dynamics.
-Also the social, cultural and ethical aspects must be considered alongside technical solutions to create sustainable work and enhance quality of working life.
+The development of digital technology will transform work in many ways.
+It will have profound effects on business, work and everyday life by creating new opportunities for innovations, smart ways of working and general augmentation of people’s physical, mental and collaborative capacities.
+Making use of new digitalized opportunities requires profound understanding of complex sociotechnical system dynamics.
+The social, cultural and ethical aspects must also be considered alongside technical solutions to create sustainable work and enhance quality of working life.